Mose Gingerich

-Mose J. Gingerich is an Amish-born documentary-maker and the author of Amish fiction murder/mystery novels.
+Mose J. Gingerich is an American documentary-maker and the author of Amish fiction murder/mystery novels.
 Gingerich was born in an Old Order Amish community in Greenwood, Wisconsin.

 Early years

 Gingerich was born on July 27, 1979, and was the 9th of 13 children.
 He raised on a 255-acre farm and worked on the farm from a young age.
 He developed a love for reading as an escape from reality.
 Books such as Tom Sawyer, Huckleberry Finn, Little Men, Little Women, Big Smoke Mountain, and Heidi influenced his early childhood.

 In his early teens, Gingerich lived in six different Amish communities in Wisconsin, Iowa, Missouri, and Kansas.
 At the age of 19 he became a schoolteacher, teaching grades 1-8 in a one-room schoolhouse for four years.

-Excommunication by the Amish

 On July 3, 2002, after Gingerich finished his fourth year of teaching, he left the Amish community.
 He was banned from further contact with his family and community.